TanayD304/ThreeColumnPreviewCardComponent/README.md

 ### What I learned

 - The major learning from this project is use of CSS selectors.
 If you take a look at the stylesheet you will see that I havent used a single id or class to select an element
-- This project helped me getting better at Flexbox and Units of CSS
+- This project helped me getting better at Flexbox and Units of CSS.
+- There is also a bit use of Transition and Transform.

 ### Continued development

 I would like to invest a little more time on Flexbox to gain a perfect hand on it.
 For that I am planning to make few more projects weekly.
+Also I would like to work more on Transition and Transform.

 ### Useful resources